razerofficial/razer-sdk-docs/README.md

 The `Razer SDK` provides an `API` to integrate controller input, access gamer info, request product information, check receipts, and trigger in-app-purchases.

+## Engines

+The following engines have support for the `RazerSDK`.

+### Adobe Air

+`Adobe Air` apps can be built from `Animate CC` or `Flash Develop`.
+Adobe recently renamed their `Flash` product as `Animate CC` part of the `Adobe Creative Cloud` suite.
+The `RazerSDK` can be accessed via the `RazerSDK Native Extension`.
+For details and samples visit [https://github.com/razerofficial/adobe-air-razer-sdk](https://github.com/razerofficial/adobe-air-razer-sdk).

+### Java

+`Java` is common language supported by most `Android` game engines.
+The `RazerSDK` can be accessed via an Android Library.
+For details and samples visit [https://github.com/razerofficial/java-razer-sdk](https://github.com/razerofficial/java-razer-sdk).

+### Unity

+`Unity` is a popular game engine.
+The `RazerSDK` can be accessed via the `RazerSDK Unity Plugin`.
+For details and samples visit [https://github.com/razerofficial/unity-plugin-razer-sdk](https://github.com/razerofficial/unity-plugin-razer-sdk).

 ## Create an account

 In order to access the `RazerSDK`, a developer account must be created via the [developer portal](https://devs.ouya.tv).
 Click the `Sign up` link on the landing page or log in with an existing account.